Bhanwar Meghwanshi: Early life

 Bhanwar Meghwanshi was born in 1975 into a Dalit, Kabir-panthi family in Rajasthan, a sect known for its rejection of caste hierarchies.
-Growing up in a region characterized by feudal traditions and a history of bonded labor for Dalits, his early life likely influenced his later activism.
+Growing up in a region characterised by feudal traditions and a history of bonded labour for Dalits, his early life likely influenced his later activism.

 Involvement & departure with the RSS

 At the age of 13 in 1987, Meghwanshi joined the RSS, drawn by its nationalist ideology.
 He became actively involved in the Ram Janmabhoomi movement and participated in the 1990 karseva, though he was arrested before reaching Ayodhya.
 His time in the RSS was marked by growing disillusionment due to caste-based discrimination.
 A pivotal moment occurred in 1991 in Bhilwara, when RSS members refused to eat food prepared by his family because of their Dalit identity.
-This incident led him to question the organization’s claims of inclusivity, prompting his departure from the RSS later that year.
+This incident led him to question the organisation's claims of inclusivity, prompting his departure from the RSS later that year.